jronallo/microdata_schemaorg_example/source/code4lib.html.md

 This search result snippet for a recipe includes an image, reviews, cooking time, calorie count, some of the text introducing the recipe, and a list of some of the ingredients needed.
-This gives a lot more scent to the user for clicking on a particular result.
+This gives a lot more information to the user to decide to click on a particular result.
 Snippets with this kind of extra information are reported to [increase click through rates](http://www.heppresearch.com/gr4google).

 Google started presenting rich snippets [in 2009](http://googlewebmastercentral.blogspot.com/2009/05/introducing-rich-snippets.html).
-Using embedded markup like microformats, RDFa or Microdata, page authors can influence what could show up in a search result snippet.
+Using embedded markup like microformats, RDFa or Microdata, page authors can influence what may show up in a search result snippet.
 Both [Microformats](http://support.google.com/webmasters/bin/answer.py?hl=en&answer=146897)
 and [RDFa](http://support.google.com/webmasters/bin/answer.py?hl=en&answer=146898)
 were promoted